abhinavsingh/proxy.py/README.md

                         server root directory.
 This option is only applicable when static server is also enabled.
 See --enable- static-server.
+  --timeout TIMEOUT     Default: 10.
+Number of seconds after which an inactive
+                        connection must be dropped.
+Inactivity is defined by no data sent or received by the client.
   --version, -v         Prints proxy.py version.

 Proxy.py not working?
 Report at: